rocktronica/OneFileCMS/readme.markdown

 ### 3.1.1

-- Fixed minor issue with data encoding of file to exit in <textarea>
+- Fixed minor issue with data encoding of file to exit in &lt;textarea>

 ### 3.1